Learn how to make tuna patties! Tips and tricks on how to not have them fall apart. Also, how to make delicious and super healthy tuna patties.

 What goes with tuna patties

-Another way to enjoy them is by dipping them into a delicious tahini dip.
+Another way to enjoy them is by dipping them into this delicious Peruvian Ají Verde Sauce.

 - 1/2 cup grated carrot